414owen/owen.cafe/content/posts/the-same-speed-as-c.md

 ## Dropping cases

 The way we've expressed this problem is the pretty logical top-down way.
-We're looping over out input, one character at a time, and performing a [case analysis](https://en.wikipedia.org/wiki/Proof_by_exhaustion) over the possible variants (or switching over the characters, if you prefer).
+We're looping over our input, one character at a time, and performing a [case analysis](https://en.wikipedia.org/wiki/Proof_by_exhaustion) over the possible variants (or switching over the characters, if you prefer).